ManuGeorge96/terraform_ansible_git_docker_Loadbalancer/README.md

 ## About

 This is an ansible playbook, it make use of terraform code to deploy aws infra( EC2, ALB, SGs, VPC) and ansible yml to setup containers on the EC2 instances, which is then load balanced with a Nginx Container.
+The Playbook itself contain two plays, one for

 ## Outline